NAKAMURA SHIKAN III

 Career:

-Summer 1815: he makes his first appearance on stage in Edo at the Nakamuraza, receiving the name of Nakamura Saizô and playing the role of a monkey in the dance "Kotobuki Utsubo Zaru".
+Summer 1815: he made his first appearance on stage, in Edo at the Nakamuraza, where he received the name of Nakamura Saizô and played the role of a monkey in the dance "Kotobuki Utsubo Zaru".

-9th lunar month of 1818: Saizô is adopted by his grandfather Nakamura Utaemon III and takes the name of Nakamura Komanosuke I at the Nakamuraza, playing in the drama "Taiheiki Chûshin Kôshaku".
+9th lunar month of 1818: he was adopted by his grandfather Nakamura Utaemon III and received the name of Nakamura Komanosuke I at the Nakamuraza, where he performed in the drama "Taiheiki Chûshin Kôshaku".

-Fall 1819: Komanosuke and Nakamura Utaemon III go back together to Ôsaka.
+Fall 1819: Komanosuke and Nakamura Utaemon III went back together to Ôsaka.

-11th lunar month of 1825: Nakamura Tsurusuke I and Nakamura Komanosuke I respectively take the names of Nakamura Shikan II and Nakamura Tsurusuke II.
+11th lunar month of 1825: Nakamura Tsurusuke I and Nakamura Komanosuke I respectively took the names of Nakamura Shikan II and Nakamura Tsurusuke II.

-1st lunar month of 1836: Nakamura Shikan II and Nakamura Tsurusuke II respectively take the names of Nakamura Utaemon IV and Nakamura Shikan III in Ôsaka at the Kado no Shibai.
-The new Shikan plays the roles of Yoshirô and Shizuma in the dramas "Keisei Haru no Tori" and "Igagoe Dôchû Sugoroku".
+1st lunar month of 1836: Nakamura Shikan II and Nakamura Tsurusuke II respectively took the names of Nakamura Utaemon IV and Nakamura Shikan III in Ôsaka at the Kado no Shibai; the new Shikan played the roles of Yoshirô and Shizuma in the dramas "Keisei Haru no Tori" and "Igagoe Dôchû Sugoroku".

-1st lunar month of 1840: Shikan's rank in the Kyôto hyôbanki, tachiyaku section, is jô-jô-(shiro)kichi (superior - superior - (white) excellent) [visual].
+1st lunar month of 1840: Shikan's rank in the Kyôto hyôbanki, tachiyaku section, was jô-jô-(shiro)kichi (superior - superior - (white) excellent) [visual].

-6th lunar month of 1840: Shikan plays the role of Tanzaemon Motoyasu at the Sakai Shinchi no Shibai (Ôsaka) in Chikamatsu Monzaemon's drama "Heike Nyogo no Shima".
-His stage partners are Fujikawa Kayû III (Chidori), Arashi Rikaku II (Naritsune), Ichikawa Danzô V (Shunkan) and Nakamura Rankurô (Senoo Tarô).
+6th lunar month of 1840: Shikan played the role of Tanzaemon Motoyasu at the Sakai Shinchi no Shibai (Ôsaka) in Chikamatsu Monzaemon's drama "Heike Nyogo no Shima"; his stage partners were Fujikawa Kayû III (Chidori), Arashi Rikaku II (Naritsune), Ichikawa Danzô V (Shunkan) and Nakamura Rankurô (Senoo Tarô).

-11th lunar month of 1843: Shikan plays at the Chikugo no Shibai the role of the fox Genkurô in the "Yoshinoyama" and "Shi-no-Kiri"scenes of the classic "Yoshitsune Senbon Zakura", which is produced by Ichikawa Suketarô.
-The roles of Shizuka Gozen and Yoshitsune are played by Arashi Rikaku II and Mimasu Tanin IV.
+11th lunar month of 1843: Shikan played at the Chikugo no Shibai the role of the fox Genkurô in the "Yoshinoyama" and "Shi-no-Kiri"scenes of the classic "Yoshitsune Senbon Zakura", which was produced by Ichikawa Suketarô; the roles of Shizuka Gozen and Yoshitsune were played by Arashi Rikaku II and Mimasu Tanin IV.

-3rd lunar month of 1845: Shikan plays at the Chikugo no Shibai the role of Hayase Iori in the drama "Ehon Tengajaya-mura"; his stage partners are Nakamura Shibazô I (Motoemon), Arashi Rikaku II (Yasuke), Sawamura Kitô (Somenoi) and Kataoka Ichizô I (Tôma Saburôemon).
+3rd lunar month of 1845: Shikan played at the Chikugo no Shibai the role of Hayase Iori in the drama "Ehon Tengajaya-mura"; his stage partners were Nakamura Shibazô I (Motoemon), Arashi Rikaku II (Yasuke), Sawamura Kitô (Somenoi) and Kataoka Ichizô I (Tôma Saburôemon).

-10th lunar month of 1846: Shikan plays at the Chikugo no Shibai the role of Hiranoya Tokubê in Chikamatsu Monzaemon's drama "Sonezaki Shinjû"; The role of the courtesan Tenmaya Ohatsu is played by Sawamura Kijaku.
+10th lunar month of 1846: Shikan played at the Chikugo no Shibai the role of Hiranoya Tokubê in Chikamatsu Monzaemon's drama "Sonezaki Shinjû"; The role of the courtesan Tenmaya Ohatsu was played by Sawamura Kijaku.

-5th lunar month of 1847: Shikan plays at the Ônishi no Shibai the prestigious roles of Watônai and Danshichi Kurobê in the dramas "Kokusen'ya Gassen" and "Natsu Matsuri Naniwa Kagami".
+5th lunar month of 1847: Shikan played at the Ônishi no Shibai the prestigious roles of Watônai and Danshichi Kurobê in the dramas "Kokusen'ya Gassen" and "Natsu Matsuri Naniwa Kagami".

-10th lunar month of 1847: Shikan appears on stage for the last time, at the Ônishi no Shibai, playing the roles of Yosaku, the yakko Ippei, Hachizô's wife and the sumô wrestler Tetsugadake in the drama "Tôkaidô Koi no Sekifuda".
+10th lunar month of 1847: Shikan appeared on stage for the last time, in Ôsaka at the Ônishi no Shibai, where he played the roles of Yosaku, the yakko Ippei, Hachizô's wife and the sumô wrestler Tetsugadake in the drama "Tôkaidô Koi no Sekifuda".

 Comments: